DOJ ducks chance to defend citizenship question on census

 He also said the data collected is confidential and can only be used for statistical purposes.

-The Census Bureau used to ask citizenship on the 10-year census up through 1950.
+The Census Bureau used to ask about citizenship.
+It was a part of the 10-year census up through 1950.
 After that, the question was relegated to a smaller survey that went to a fraction of the country.
 It is currently part of the American Community Survey, a rolling in-depth count that targets about 3.5 million households every year.

 But that doesn’t give information down to the census block level, which the Justice Department said was what it needed.